Competing with gastric ulcers: What you need to know

 Electrolyte usage

 Electrolyte losses are linked to sweat loss – the more your horse sweats the more electrolytes they lose.
-Horses sweating regularly are likely to need some form of electrolyte replacement and in the majority of cases, salt (the same salt you put on your chips) is an effective and cost-effective solution.
+Horses sweating regularly are likely to need some form of electrolyte replacement and in most cases, salt (the same salt you put on your chips) is an effective and cost-effective solution.
 We recommend avoiding electrolyte pastes for those prone to gastric ulcers - in one study, multiple hypertonic electrolyte pastes were seen to significantly increase the number and severity of gastric ulcers.
 For more advice on feeding electrolytes contact the SPILLERS Care-Line.

-For more advice on feeding horses prone to gastric ulcers contact the SPILLERS Care-Line
+For more advice on feeding horses prone to gastric ulcers contact the SPILLERS Care-Line.